 Enjoyed some free ice cream from Ecuador…

 …and goofed around with my partner-in-crime Zoe.
-As with last year I enjoyed chatting with the friendly representatives of the countries I have been to and am planning on visiting soon, collecting as much food and swag as possible, and of course entering each and every contest and giveaway possible.
+As with last year I enjoyed chatting with the friendly representatives of the countries I have been to and am planning on visiting soon, collecting as much food and swag as possible, and of course entering each and every contest and giveaway imaginable.

 The highlight of the day, however, came once again after the conference was over.
 At a bar basement in the Lower East Side, travel enthusiasts gathered for another session of Restless Legs, the travel writing-reading series also put on by my past professor.
 This was one of the highlights of the weekend for me last year and lived up to the hype yet again.
 It was a special evening and I hope that I am lucky enough to attend another in the future.